It Isn't Censorship

 But when a publication cannot be sold in a certain community, is that censorship?

-Or when a movie bears the NC-17 rating to keep out minors, is that censorship?
+When a movie bears the NC-17 rating to keep out minors, is that censorship?

-Or when a certain store or chain declines to carry a type of magazine, is that censorship?
+When a certain store or chain declines to carry a type of magazine, is that censorship?

-Or when a library chooses not to buy a certain volume, is that censorship?
+When a library chooses not to buy a certain volume, is that censorship?

-Or when someone elects not to buy a book, CD, or video because of its content, is that censorship?
+When someone elects not to buy a book, CD, or video because of its content, is that censorship?

-Here in the States we have freedom of speech and freedom of the press.
+Here in the States, we have freedom of speech and freedom of the press.
 This applies to books, magazines, recorded music, movies, and the internet.

-But with freedom comes responsibility.
-Anyone who cries, "Fire!" in a crowded building is subject to prosecution - unless there is a fire.
+With freedom comes responsibility.
+Anyone who cries, “Fire!” in a crowded building is subject to prosecution – unless there is a fire.

 Because the internet is international, unregulated, and ubiquitous, there is material "out there" that is immoral, illegal, unethical, or simply dangerous.
 Adults usually know what areas to avoid, although some end up addicted to online sex.

 Children are in a far more vulnerable position.
-Parents and our governments have a vested interest in protecting them from harmful influences, whether that be parents who don't buckle children in the car or child pornographers.
+Parents and our governments have a vested interest in protecting them from harmful influences, whether that be parents who don’t buckle their children in the car or child pornographers.

 Working together, federal legislation, internet service providers, and parents can make web access safer for our children.